The magic kernel

 1. As the application of three separate kernels: Magic Kernel for the resizing, then the same-size Sharp 2013 kernel on the result, and then the additional same-size three-tap Sharp 2021 kernel on the result of that.
 This is how it is done in my reference implementation below, and in general will be the most computationally efficient, since both sharpening kernels are only three taps each.
 However, most resizing libraries are not configured to handle three separate kernels in this way.

-For this reason, I supply the explicit formula for the full Magic Kernel Sharp 2021 kernel below:
+For this reason, I supply here the explicit formula for the full Magic Kernel Sharp 2021 kernel for the “direct” implementation (3):

 Analytical formula for Magic Kernel Sharp 2021